isovalent/eBPF-Summit-2024-CTF/README.md

 `ssh -F $HOME/.lima/ctf/ssh.config -L *:8082:0.0.0.0:80 lima-ctf`

-To start `code-server` within the VM run the command `sudo chown $USER:$USER $HOME/eBPF; PASSWORD=password code-server --bind-addr=0.0.0.0 > /tmp/code.log &`.
+To start `code-server` within the VM run the command `PASSWORD=password code-server --bind-addr=0.0.0.0 > /tmp/code.log &`.

+## Setting up the eBPF code

+When attempting to use the eBPF code you will need to create the required ebpf headers `cd ebpf` & `./header.sh`.

 ### Code-Server or Vim

 To make life as easy as possible we've packaged both Vim and Code-server for you to create and modify Go and eBPF code.
 To connect to code-server open a browser and point it to the IP address of the host where the `lima` VM is running (not the CTF VM IP, the IP of the hosting machine itself).
 Connecting to port `8082` will open code-server that will allow you to work inside the CTF VM.
 The CTF source code is in your home directory!

-## Notes:
+## The challenge !

+`TBD`
+The rebels have found access to the Sienar Fleet Systems, the tie fighter manufacturing mainframe.
+We believe that if we can get through all of the security locks that we will find the code that will allow us to disable the entire fleet !

+Each of the security locks presents a different challenge, some may involve modifying an eBPF map and others may involve fixing some code in order to modify some networking to trick the mainframe into unlocking.

-Clues:
+### Clues:

-- A hacker from the Zenith system in the employ of the Rebellion managed to get a communication out, whilst the quality was poor technicians managed to enhance enough of the audio to understand that the hacker may have "got it the wrong way around" and that the bpftool might be the best way to fix it.
+- A hacker from the Zenith system in the employ of the Rebellion managed to get a communication out, whilst the quality was poor technicians managed to enhance enough of the audio to understand that the hacker may have "got it the wrong way around" and that the bpftool might be the best way to fix it. `/map`

 <details>
 <summary>Clues</summary>